 - Dual-Compound Backplate

-Overall, there are three main types of BCDs available.
-What makes the greatest difference in BCD type is the placement of the air bladder.
+Overall, there are three main types available.
+What makes the greatest difference in type is the placement of the air bladder.

-The most popular BCD design is the jacket BCD with the air bladder placed in the front but more advanced divers tend to prefer a BCD with the air bladder in the back to create a more streamlined horizontal position during dives.
+The most popular design is the Jacket scuba diving vest with the air bladder placed in the front but more advanced divers tend to prefer a device with the air bladder in the back to create a more streamlined horizontal position during dives.